digital-cargo/good-practice-truck-preadvice/README.md

 - The [arrivalLocation](https://onerecord.iata.org/ns/cargo#arrivalLocation) must link to the carrier´s / GHA´s gate.
 - Carrier/GHA have to subscribe on that location, if the location is provided by the trucker, so they get notified whenever a truck is planned for this destination.
 - The [transportIdentifier](https://onerecord.iata.org/ns/cargo#transportIdentifier) can be created according to the requirements and conventions of the trucking company and does not have to follow use case specific rules.
-- To share the scheduled and/or estimated time of arrival at the carrier / GHA, at leas one MovementTimes object must be embedded in the transportMovement.
+- To share the scheduled and/or estimated time of arrival at the carrier / GHA, at least one MovementTimes object must be embedded in the transportMovement.
 - The direction for the estimated arrival must be "INBOUND".
 As this is an essential part of the use case, the use of this data field is mandatory for this use case.
-- The MovementTimeType must be set according to the nature of the MovementTime, "ESTIMATED" or "SCHEDULED"
+- The movementTimeType must be set according to the nature of the MovementTime, "ESTIMATED" or "SCHEDULED"
-- The MovementMilestone ?????
+- TBD - The movementMilestone ?????
-- The MovementTimestamp provides the arrival timestamp for this MovementTimeType.
+- The movementTimestamp provides the arrival timestamp for this MovementTimeType.
 - One or more movementTimes can be embedded, updated movementTimes are simply appended to the previous movementTimes.
 (CHECK?????)

 ([transport-movement-LH400.json](./assets/transport-movement-LH400.json))

 **Location**
+TBC - TWICE??

-- A Location data object is a special LogisticsObject because it has a long lifespan and is linked comparatively often.
+- A location data object is a special LogisticsObject because it has a long lifespan and is linked comparatively often.
 Therefore, a location object SHOULD only be created once and then only referenced.
   LOCATION BY GHA
 - It is possible that the same or a similar location is referenced by different organizations with different @id, e.g. because they are hosted on different servers.
 For example, a TransportMovement (on the ONE Record server of a carrier) refers to an FRA location, while a waybill (on the ONE Record server of a forwarder) also refers to an FRA location.
 In this case, both locations can have different @id.
 However, it is RECOMMENDED to refer to the same location (represented by the same @id) wherever possible.